 My academic training in in linguistics (B.A.) and in the study of standardization and convention (Ph.D.) — see my CV.
 Feel free to download my Ph.D. dissertation, called Cognitive Design, which focuses on the standardization of things that are organized into sets.
 Or you can read a summary of the dissertation.

 I have been on the board of directors of the Consumers Association of Iceland since 2008, and write regularly for their magazine Neytendablaðið, where I am in charge of all product review articles.
 I've also worked on a number of projects for Iceland's Consumer Spokesman, including the Leiðakerfi neytenda (a website offering Icelandic consumers advice on dispute resolution).
 Together with both the Consumer Spokesman and the Consumers' Association I have been involved in lobbying for modernization of the legislation surrounding mail-order purchases in Iceland.
-The latest stage in this has been a draft parliamentary resolution which would establish a committee to recommend further action.
+The latest stage in this has been a draft parliamentary resolution which established a committee that is due to recommend further actions in fall 2013.

 I do a limited amount of Icelandic-to-English translation and proofreading work on a freelance basis.
 Previous clients have included Bjartur-Veröld, Sögur útgáfa, the University Centre of the West Fjords, Bifröst University, the Art University of Iceland, the Reykjavík Planning and Building Department, the Reykjavík mayor's office, Snjáfjallasetur, Sögumiðlun, Félag íslenskra teiknara, Sel-Hótel Mývatn, Landsbanki Íslands, and various individual scholars.
 Please call or e-mail me if you are interested.